 • You can make the cakes the day before you plan to serve.
 Let cool fully, then place on two separate plates and wrap well with plastic wrap.
 Store at room temperature.
 Frost just before serving if possible.

-• Frost with either my Quick Chocolate Frosting, Chocolate Cream Cheese Frosting, or Strawberry Frosting.
+• Frost with my Quick Chocolate Frosting, Chocolate Cream Cheese Frosting, or Strawberry Frosting.
 You could also use classic Cream Cheese Frosting.

 • To make this in a 9-inch cake pan, use just one pan and bake for 16-20 minutes or until a cake tester inserted in the center comes out clean.
 Be sure to grease the pan well to ensure it doesn’t stick.
 Double the recipe to make a two layer 9-inch cake.